have differing levels of clothing, sometimes even between different characters in the same work. You've got your Accessory Wearing Cartoon Animals

 - Also, Dr. Jumba Jookiba, the Grand Councilwoman, and Gantu.

-- A few incarnations of the Wolf Man have appeared fully clothed yet barefoot in some animated movies such as Mad Monster Party, Monster Mash and Hotel Transylvania.
+- A few incarnations of the Wolf Man have appeared fully clothed yet barefoot in some animated movies such as Mad Monster Party, Monster Mash and the aforemntioned Hotel Transylvania.

 - J. Worthington Foulfellow and Gideon from Pinocchio.